astravant/digitalgarden/_notes/daily-notes.md

 Generally, I believe *words* are not what I have to give the world.

 I'll write if it's something worth writing about, which is to say a neglected or unconventional topic.
 A lot of writing is hive mind, very few new ideas, very few revelations.
 More noise than signal.
-I'll speak when I think I have something new or interesting to say.
+I'll speak when I think there's something new or interesting to say.

 # February 28, 2022